webbanthony/Security/README.md

-# Security in Computing | Programming HWS from Fall 2022
+# Security in Computing | Algorithms in Python
-### Cotains the Assignments from the 2022 Fall Semester at UCF.
+A collection of classic security algorithms.
+* Contains a Vigenere Cipher simulator, which takes a raw text file and performs the cipher, and finally outputs the result to the user.
+* Contains a Checksum simulator